Limit orders enable you to convert money when an exchange rate price reaches a pre-determined level.

 Using a limit order in currency transfers

-If you want to convert money into a foreign currency but want to waiting until the exchange rates moves in your favour you can use a limit order to do the conversion automatically.
+If you want to convert money into a foreign currency but want to wait until the exchange rates moves in your favour you can use a limit order to do the conversion automatically.

 By using a limit order our dealers will place an order in the market to convert money at any price you choose.